Ready to contribute? Here’s how to set up ansible_rulebook for local development:

 To get flake8 and tox, just pip install them into your virtualenv.

-git add . git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
+git add . git commit -m "fix: title about the bug fix" git push origin name-of-your-bugfix-or-feature

 Submit a pull request through the GitHub website.